 - Develop your own clear and accessible ways for measuring your success

 - Schedule regular meetings to update team members on what changes have occurred

 - Acknowledge employees for helping to make improvements in the workplace

 - Support a continued focus on areas that need ongoing attention to meet identified change objectives

 To ensure that you’re closing the gaps in experience, and making progress in your chosen focus areas, we suggest that companies send out periodic pulse surveys to get feedback on the process and the perceived results.

 Are employees noticing change?
 Do they feel heard?
 This feedback will uncover which leaders or teams might need additional support and, longer term, give you the guidance you need to tweak and optimize your process for the future.

-If you'd like to implement these ideas at your organization and would like some support, we're here to help.
+If you’d like to implement these ideas at your organization, we’re here to help.